This article contains compensated links; please read my disclaimer for more information.

 The man – “You see this long queue of approximately 200 m?
 That line”

-Well, thank you, for bringing me back to earth - I was not as smart as I thought.
-Now we had to decide whether we wanted to spend our time waiting on, what looked like at least an hour-long line or forget about the whole Chateau de Versailles.
+Well, thank you, for bringing me back to earth – I was not as smart as I thought.
+Now we had to decide whether we wanted to spend our time waiting on, what looked like at least an hour-long line or forget about the whole Palace of Versailles.

 Disappointed as we were, I thought – I came here to see Chateau de Versailles, so I can’t give up yet.
 As we tried to take some photos through the gates, just 5 meters away from the entrance, we thought “what the heck.”
 So – WE SNUCK IN LINE!
 Can you imagine two responsible adults and a 12-year-old?
 I am not sure if I should be proud of our selves for being so creative and determine or be ashamed.